-A: Certain FLIR thermal imaging cameras include Screen EST™ screening mode as a simplified method for measuring elevated skin temperature.
+A: Certain FLIR thermal imaging cameras include Screen-EST™ screening mode as a simplified method for measuring elevated skin temperature.
 This mode can sound or display an alarm when the camera detects an object or person with an elevated temperature compared against a sampled average temperature value.
 If the screening mode detects an individual with elevated skin temperature, they can then be evaluated using a medical device such as a thermometer.
-In this way, FLIR Screen EST provides a faster, safer method of screening people in high-traffic areas.
+In this way, Screen-EST provides a faster, safer method of screening people in high-traffic areas.
 Screening mode is not an absolute temperature measurement and does not require a reference black body or any additional equipment.
 Screen-EST mode does not require capturing, saving, or transmitting any personally identifiable information (PII).

 A: Screening mode has been available for many years and this description includes the updates and interface for the latest software.
 This latest version incorporates 3 screening modes to include Operator, Button, and Auto.
 Each mode deploys the same screening EST methodology.

-Activating the screening mode will turn on a measurement box and screening data on the camera’s screen that includes:
+Operator – Activating the Operator screening mode will turn on a measurement box and screening data on the camera’s screen that includes:

 - Sampled Average Temperature

 Throughout the screening period, screening mode will automatically prompt the operator to input (press “P” button) additional subjects for the sampled average.
-Doing this helps the screening mode account for many potential variations throughout the day, including fluctuations in the average person’s temperature due to natural environmental changes, like afternoon heat on a sunny day.
-In fact, Screen EST mode reduces the need for absolute accuracy and even self-calibrates to remove potential errors in absolute accuracy from camera to camera.
+Doing this helps the screening mode account for variations throughout the day, including fluctuations in the average person’s temperature due to natural environmental changes, like afternoon heat on a sunny day.

 Q: How accurate are the thermal cameras?